emukami2/phase-3-ESTHER-NJAGI-project/README.md

 BUSINESS UNDERSTANDING

 In this project the aim was to  predict whether a customer will ("soon") stop doing business with SyriaTel, a telecommunications company.
-This is a binary classification problem. the first step was to analyze the key factors affecting customers doing business with SyriaTel.I employed  four machine learning models namely:
+This is a binary classification problem. the first step was to analyze the key factors affecting customers doing business with SyriaTel.I employed  six machine learning models namely:
 1. Logistic Regression
 2. Decison Tree
 3. RandomForestClassifer
 4. Adaboost
+5. K-nearest neighbor
+6. Gradient boosting

 BUSINESS PROBLEM